Goldmatthew/tutorials/docs/laboratory/studies/vwm_na/vwm_na.md

 In this project participants perform two different experiment, the first is before the EEG montage.
 You can find it in the Desktop, then Mattia, VWM_NA_v2, NA

-The second experiment is in the Desktop, then Mattia, VWM_NA_v2, NAVWM
+The second experiment is in the Desktop, then Mattia, VWM_NA_v2, VWM

 The file the you have to open is the one with the icon with three green squares, as in the example here below.